MauricioFFJ/Habblive-Auto-Login/README.md

 This project uses GitHub Actions scheduled workflow to keep your active accounts indefinitely.
 In case of redirections or client outages, the accounts always re-enter automatically.
 To configure the desired actions, access the code [here](persistent_login.py).

+**NOTE:** Persistent Login is active for an average of 6 hours and must be reactivated after this period.
+It may also remain active for a shorter period.

 Just make changes to the following snippet:

 ```py